Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 Simply, the package is made up of the following parts:
     1. Image - Each service is running in a Docker image.
 Best results will come from an arm based linux; [Alpine](https://www.alpinelinux.org/) is highly recommended.
     2. Volume - Each service gets a volume, allocated by EOS.
-The volume directory (for seeding data into the volume) is required: /root/volumes/<service-id>
+This is the filesystem where the service data will be stored and mounted by the container.
+The volume directory within EOS (for seeding data into the volume) is located at `/embassy-data/package-data/volumes/<service-id>`
-    3. Dependencies - Rules and requirements of your service, which appear as simple UI elements, such as inputs, toggles, and drop-downs.
+    3. Dependencies - Rules and requirements of your service, which appear as UI elements, such as inputs, toggles, and drop-downs.
 These are enforced by validations and clear user instructions.
-EmbassyOS has a unique and powerful system for managing dependencies which allows anyone to have the power of systems administrators without the advanced skillset.
+EmbassyOS has a unique and powerful system for managing dependencies which allows anyone to have the power of systems administrators without an advanced skillset.
     4. Manifest - Describes the service and its requirements.
-This is for the marketplace listing, install considerations, license, donation address, and dependency requirements, and additional info.
+This file describes the marketplace listing, installation considerations, configuration and dependency requirements, health checks, backups and additional info.
     5. Config - EOS makes a service's configuration available to the user in the GUI and must be valid regardless of user skill.
-    6. .s9pk Bundle - The image, config, manifest, and icon files get bundled into a .s9pk package.
-This is the file a user downloads from the Marketplace, at which point EOS un-packages and installs the service.
+    6. .s9pk Bundle - The image, manifest, license, icon, and instruction files get bundled into a .s9pk package.
+Optional additional assets for use with system images can also be bundled.
+This is the file a user downloads from the Marketplace, at which point EOS uses to unpack assets and install the service.

 Check :ref:`here <service_package_overview>` for a detailed overview of package components.